-They forget to eat and sleep
+- They forget to eat and sleep

-they need more advanced technology or more hours online as they develop 'resistance' to the pleasure given by their current system
+- they need more advanced technology or more hours online as they develop 'resistance' to the pleasure given by their current system

-in common with other addictions, the victims also begin to have more arguments, to suffer fatigue, to get lower marks in tests and to feel isolated from society.
+- in common with other addictions, the victims also begin to have more arguments, to suffer fatigue, to get lower marks in tests and to feel isolated from society.

 Early research into the subject found highly educated, socially awkward men were the most likely sufferers but more recent work suggests it is now more of a problem for middle-aged women who are spending hours at home on their computers.